microsoft/llvm-mctoll/README.md

 Run the tests by invoking `make check-mctoll` or `ninja check-mctoll`

-At present, the development and testing are done on Ubuntu 18.04.
-It is expected that build and test would work on Ubuntu 16.04, 17.04 and 17.10.
+At present, the development and testing are done on Ubuntu version 18.04.
+It is expected that the build and test would work on Ubuntu versions 16.04, 17.04 and 17.10.

 # Current Status

-The tool is currently able to raise Linux x86_64 and Arm32 shared libraries and executables with function calls that have variable arguments (such as printf) to LLVM IR.
+>The tool is currently able to raise Linux x86_64 and Arm32 shared libraries and executables with function calls that have variable arguments (such as printf) to LLVM IR.

-Support for code generated for `switch` statement needs to be added.
+>Support for code generated for `switch` statement needs to be added.

-Raising of C++ binaries needs to be added.
+>Raising of C++ binaries needs to be added.

 # Contributing